 And sometimes…. it’s still just a mystery.
 This is me with indoor herbs, especially basil and cilantro.
 No matter what I do, they die.
 More light, less light?
 More water, less water?
 More/less fertilizer?
-Seriously, if anyone can tell me how to keep my spices from shriveling up and dying, I would love your advice.
+I might also consult pest control experts iowa just to make sure I’m not doing anything wrong.

 So tell me – what’s the most creative way you’ve murdered a plant?